aerisweather/mapsgl-android-webview/README.md

 ## Getting Started

-1. Clone project to your working directory.
+1. Clone the project to your working directory.

    https://github.com/aerisweather/mapsgl-android-webview.git